Getting free access to a great tool is a nice feeling, [but the developers need to make money to continue existing.]

 Their biggest advantage was being ahead of the game in offering a social media dashboard when social was first taking off.

-A predictable number of their free customers upgraded, paying extra for allowing more users, more functionality and additional support.
+A predictable number of their free customers upgraded, paying extra for additional users, increased (and importantly - useful!) functionality and of course the additional support.

-Hootsuite continue to use their freemium community to ensure their product stays competitive and honest.
+Hootsuite continues to use its freemium community to ensure its product stays competitive and honest.

 Key takeaway: respect your freemium customers and their opinions: people not chained to a particular product can be fickle.

-These guys don’t limit how many tasks you can track with their workflow management platform, instead limiting how many other platforms you can integrate with.
+These guys don’t limit how many tasks you can track with their workflow management platform.
+Instead, they limit how many other platforms you can integrate with.

 Giving almost unmitigated access to their platform for free is a bold move, but the integrations really are where Trello shines.